MaxwellZen/APCSFinalProject/README.md

 \
 5/27:\
 \
 Jerry: Simulate gravity in SoftBody and added static variable g (for gravity) in Stage.
 Preliminary simulations of particles bouncing off floor (wrote bounceFloor() method).
-Oustide of coding, updated UML diagram to fit revised structure.
+Outside of coding, updated UML diagram to fit revised structure.